Frequently asked questions

-The San Antonio area has 1.2 months of inventory as of April 2022 (months of inventory is how long it would take to sell existing amount of houses on the market).
-That means we are in a seller’s market and most likely headed to a buyer’s market, based on the trend.
+The San Antonio area has 3.3 months of inventory as of November 2022 (months of inventory is how long it would take to sell existing amount of houses on the market).
+That means we are in the top end of a seller’s market and most likely headed to a buyer’s market, based on the trend.
 Source: San Antonio Board of REALTORS®

 There are loan programs out there that do not require a 20% down payment.
 A trusted lender can review the different options that are right for you.
 Your local REALTOR® should be able to recommend a lender.